ExplicITConsulting/set-outlooksignatures.com/faq.md

 ## 2. How can I contribute, propose a new feature or file a bug?
-If you have an idea for a new feature or have found a problem, please <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues" target="_blank">create an issue on GitHub</a>.
+If you have an idea for a new feature or have found a problem, please <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues">create an issue on GitHub</a>.

 If you want to contribute code, please have a look at `.\docs\CONTRIBUTING` for a rough overview of the proposed process.